jandeketelaere/SimpleWebApi/README.md

 * Mediator
 * ...

-All these concepts are based on the blogs & video's on my blog
+All these concepts are based on the blogs & video's on my blog.

+My goal is to keep these implementations as simple as possible (without using too much magic).